-Yoshiko Yamamoto, along with her husband Bruce Smith, runs the Arts and Crafts Press in Port Orchard, Washington, and is one of the leading American artists working in the traditional Japanese block print medium today.
+Yoshiko Yamamoto, along with her husband Bruce Smith, runs the Arts and Crafts Press in Tacoma, Washington, and is one of the leading American artists working in the traditional Japanese block print medium today.
 Yoshiko explains her craft this way:

 “I love working in the tradition of block printing that once flourished in my home country of Japan.
 I especially respect the belief that artwork should be based on sound craftsmanship, a creed that I have found reflected in the Arts and Crafts movement here in America, the other powerful influence on my work.